last update:

 The Meuse delta with Rotterdam on the left and Dordrecht at the top of the map.

 In Rotterdam, Kiechel and the two merchants hired a boat to travel to Dordrecht.
 A woman and two girls also accompanied them.
-At first, the wind was gentle but grew stronger once they moved some distance from the port.
+At first, the wind was gentle, but it grew stronger once they had moved some distance from the port.
 The boat began to lean to one side, sitting deeper in the water, and everyone on board got wet.

 Map of Dordrecht depicting the city and its surrounding landscape.